jimmycgz/web-chk/README.md

 refer to the bash-chk-web.sh file

 ## Known issues:
-* SendGrid doesn't support multiple recepians in the current Python module
+* SendGrid doesn't support multiple recipiens in the current Python module
 * It can't send any email if I make the sendgrid api call as a function in Python3